The journey begins

 |Trip Type||Small group learning (maximum 10 people)|

-- Week two: 6 nights at Koh Dach Training Centre homestay
+- 6 nights at Koh Dach Training Centre homestay

 - Expert Teacher